-Australian Apprenticeship Support Network providers are contracted by the Department of Employment and Workplace Relations to support the administration of the Incentives System and to provide services to
+Australian Apprenticeship Support Network providers are contracted by the Department of Employment and Workplace Relations to support the administration of the Incentives System and to provide services to Australian Apprentices, employers and interested stakeholders.
+These services include the provision of support to employers and Australian Apprentices to enter into a Training Contract, and advice in relation to eligibility for, and access to, financial assistance under the Incentives System.

-Part A. Introduction Page 6 of 56
+Part A. Introduction Page 6 of 57